How Are F1 Cars Shipped Between Countries?

 We asked a representative from Crusader Van Hire about this and he said, “F1 vehicles that are typically carried on huge, custom-built trucks.
 They’re put onto the truck with all of their necessary equipment, tools, plus supplies, and then driven to their European locations.
 For F1 competitors, this greatly streamlines logistics.
 In nations like Australia, though, this is not a feasible means of transport for international events.”

 Formula 1 driving is done by an in-house team instead of an external firm, this is the cheapest as well as the simplest choice.
 Each team has a flood of vehicles and sure, Mercedes used trucks from Mercedes.
-In 2020, 315 trucks were reportedly utilized by the F1, FIA but also Pirelli teams in total.
+Back in 2020, 315 trucks were reportedly utilized by F1, the FIA and also Pirelli.
 Those trucks carry anything and everything into the races of Europe.
 This comprises automobiles, IT equipment, equipment for mechanics, replacement parts, and motorhomes and team buildings.

-Typically such trucks drive uninterrupted till they arrive at their destination.
+Typically such trucks drive uninterrupted until they arrive at their destination.

 To do this, vehicles may be given numerous drivers, as well as an RV, may accompany the van to enable the drivers to sleep while they are not behind the wheel.
 This guarantees that a new driver is always available to take over, ensuring that the van does not have to stop for lengthy periods of time.